sgizm/SousChefSusana/Documents/Commands.md

 - What other people are cooking right now?
 - What others are eating in Helsinki right now?
 - What people like me ate in the last month?
+- What's popular / fresh in the grocery stores right now?

 #### Explanations